shearch/shearch/README.rst

 About
 -----
 shearch wants to be easier to use shell's history.
-It is highly cusomizable meaning you can `add your own commands`_, quickly navigate through them and recall them simply by entering a few key tags.
+It is highly customizable meaning you can `add your own commands`_, quickly navigate through them and recall them simply by entering a few key tags.
 It offers you in-place editing of command's arguments by pressing ``TAB`` key to cycle through them.
 When